How to Get Into Building Automation in NYC

 The Fastest Path In: Stacks+Joules

-The fastest on-ramp for New Yorkers with no prior BAS experience is Stacks+Joules, a nonprofit workforce development program that runs in partnership with Henry Street Settlement on the Lower East Side.
+The fastest on-ramp for New Yorkers with no prior BAS experience is Stacks+Joules - a nonprofit workforce development program that runs in partnership with Henry Street Settlement on the Lower East Side.
+The program is free, 14 weeks, and built around one goal: getting you a job.

-After the internship: job placement support.
+After training: onboarding placement with a partner employer.
 92% of Stacks+Joules graduates are still with their employer a year after starting.
+The program is for New Yorkers ages 18–24.
+No prior experience required.

 What the Job Actually Looks Like